-But, when it comes to ice retention, it’s 5 days, which is just one day more than the much cheaper Igloo BMX 25.
+But, when it comes to ice retention, it’s 5 days, which is just one day more than the much cheaper Igloo BMX 25, which is slightly less than his much younger brother Grizzly 40 Cooler, whose ice retention is a little bit more than 5 days.
 This is slightly less than the insulation level of coolers with average insulation performance.
 With these insulating capabilities, this Grizzly cooler is not the right choice if you want to camp for more than a weekend.

 So, if you are planning to go camping in a week or so, regarding the insulation that this cooler offers, definitely it should not be your right choice.